Gilbert’s syndrome

 What is Gilbert’s syndrome?

-Most people will have few or no symptoms and may not even know that they have it.
-It is often diagnosed by accident when you have a routine blood test for another reason.
+Gilbert’s syndrome is often diagnosed by accident when you have a routine blood test for another reason.
 Most people are diagnosed in their teens or early 20s.

 The information on this page is for adults with the condition.
 You can find information for children and young people on the Children’s Liver Disease Foundation page here.